vippsas/vipps-solutions/auth0/SocialConnectionLogin.md

 ### Fetch User profile Script

-Here you can enter Javascript code to fetch data from the Vipps API and store them to an Auth0 user.
+Here you can enter JavaScript code to fetch data from the Vipps API and store them to an Auth0 user.

 An example script is provided below